mcjurij/mfm/README_en.md

 * some of my design decisions may therefore be suboptimal. :-)

 In my case, “Linux PC” means a Fedora (currently Fedora 37).
 But the distro used doesn't matter.

-Note that this translation is mostly a google translate jobby, with my improvements.
-It is a bit bumpy I guess, but I think it should be clear.
-If you have language improvements, please let me know.

 ## About the two basic ways to measure frequencies